Analyze Data Using KBase Apps

 The last two tabs are filled in once you run the app; these are discussed later.

 After you add an app to your Narrative, the required parameters must be filled in before you can run it.
-For example, for most apps, you will need to select the input data object(s).
+For most apps, you will need to select the input data object(s).
 Other parameters may also need to be set.
-A red arrow to the right of a field indicates that it is a required field and you have not yet entered a valid value in it.
-Once you enter a value, the red arrow should disappear.
+A red bar to the right of a field indicates that it is a required field and you have not yet entered a valid value in it.
+Other indicators, such as banners for errors and warnings, may appear.
+Read the message and hover over any icons to reveal hints.
+Once you have filled or corrected the field, the indicator should disappear.

 Some app fields are “smart” and know which data in your Narrative is valid for that field.
 These “smart” fields have a pulldown list of data objects that you can choose from.
 (Remember, only data (of the appropriate type) that you have already added to this particular Narrative will be shown in that list.
 You can access your data from other Narratives via the My Data and Shared with me tabs in the Data Panel.)

-Some apps have optional “advanced options” that you can reveal by clicking on the “advanced options” link at the bottom of the cell.
+Some fields are also required, but they will be pre-filled with default values.
+You can change their values if you chose, or leave them.
+Additionally, some apps have optional “advanced options” that you can reveal by clicking on the “advanced options” link at the bottom of the cell.

 Save Your Work